abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_def_data.rst

 The data and file formats
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To collect the data, we use two different file formats: **JSSP** and professor **Taillard's instances** formats.
+To collect the data, we use two different file formats: **JSSP** and professor **Taillard's** format.
 In the directory :file:`data/jobshop`, you can find data files for the job-shop problem [#jobshop_data_files_copied]_.
-The file :file:`jobshop.h` lets you read both formats and store the data into a ``JobshopData`` class we will use throughout this chapter.
+The file :file:`jobshop.h` lets you read both formats and store the data into a ``JobshopData`` class.
+We will use this class throughout this chapter.

 ..  [#jobshop_data_files_copied] We copied the files :file:`abz9`
     and :file:`20_5_01_ta001.txt` in the directory :file:`manual/tutorials/cplusplus/chap6` for your convenience.